stass/libsegfault/README.md

 ## Why

-A lot of times the application resident memory size is so big that collecting core dumps is inpracticle.
+A lot of times the application resident memory size is so big that collecting core dumps is impractical.
 However being able to see the crash stacktrace is desirable.
 Without a stacktrace figuring our the reason of the crash might be very hard if not impossible.